-16.4 Handling incidents involving sexual violence and/or sexual harassment
+16.5 Handling incidents involving sexual violence and/or sexual harassment

 All staff must be trained to manage a report or SV and/or SH.
 Local authority policies will dictate exactly how reports should be managed.
 However, effective safeguarding practice includes:

-• if possible, managing reports with two members of staff present, (preferably one of them being the DSL/DDSL)

-• careful management and handling of reports that include an online element.
+- if possible, managing reports with two members of staff present, (preferably one of them being the DSL/DDSL) - careful management and handling of reports that include an online element.

-It may be appropriate to make notes during the report (especially if a second member of staff is present).
+It may be appropriate to make notes during the discussion with any child (ren) involved (especially if a second member of staff is present).
 However, if making notes, staff should be conscious of the need to remain engaged with the child and not appear distracted by the note taking.
-Either way, it is essential a written record is made only recording the facts as the child presents them.
+Either way, it is essential a written record is made eventually (after immediate actions are taken) only recording the facts as the child presents them.